 Couple of points to make on marking

-The second reason is that I have an out apiary site and even with weekly inspections and rather than have a swarm issue and cause bother for the landowner I would rather buy myself more time and stoma swarm from issuing.
+Out Apiary – is that I have a second apiary site about 2 miles from where I live and rather than have a swarm issue and cause bother for the landowner I like to buy myself more time and stop a swarm from issuing.
 So far I’ve not had a problem with a colony rejecting a clipped queen.